 Fast forward decades: Steve graduated from Cal Poly San Luis Obispo with a degree in Business Administration (just before Cal Poly introduced a wine and viticulture program).
 Following college Steve lived an international lifestyle with sales positions that took him around the globe including time spent living in parts of Europe and also Japan.

 Steve has built his wine label literally from the ground up.
-He manages a just under one-acre vineyard in the heart of the Rutherford sub appellation on land owned by his family.
-He grew up in Rutherford remembering when there were fewer vineyards planted here than there are today – pointing out where an old baseball field used to be and other land that wasn’t originally planted to vines.His vines are planted to two Bordeaux clones of Cabernet Sauvignon.
-He chose these particular clones for a number of reasons including a high skin to juice ratio (small berries), clones that make a balanced wine and for fruit that generally produces well rounded tannins.
+He manages a just under one-acre vineyard named J.J.
+Ponti-Tonella in the heart of the Rutherford sub appellation on land owned by his family.
+He grew up in Rutherford working in the vineyards with his father and grandfather and remembers when there were fewer vineyards planted here than today; during our visit he pointed out where an old baseball field used to be and other land that wasn’t originally planted to vines.His vines are planted to two Bordeaux clones of Cabernet Sauvignon, clone 412 and 685.
+He chose these particular clones for a number of reasons including a high skin to juice ratio (small berries) and that fact that these clones produce balanced wines with well rounded finer grained tannins.
 Each vine in the vineyard was trained with a wooden stake – the vines are not trellised but rather are head pruned.
 This is a nod to an older way of growing grapes and his family’s heritage in the valley.
 Steve remembers at age six first helping out in his family’s vineyards – suckering and general canopy management.

 The soils here are gravelly loam and are well drained.
 Everything is very much done by hand in the vineyard – with nearly all of the work done by Steve.
 Due to the small size of the vineyard Steve only sources two tons or less each year.
 Fortunately one of his neighbors owns the well-regarded Morisoli Vineyard (a number of vintners purchase fruit form this vineyard each year – Steve included).